Cps209-Team-3/Team3_Repository/README.md

   * Allowed for Multiple Inputs from User
   * Pause Menu
   * Cheat Mode added
+  * Variety of enemy tanks added
 * Known Issues:
   * Bullets do not fire exactly from barrel
-  * Collisions between tanks gives inconsistent results, resulting in tanks getting stuck on occasion
   * Some issues with Save/Load/Exit
   * Problems with input when resuming occasionally